 13.2.4 Ninja, NMake, Borland

 These build systems still don't have a Conan generator for using them natively.
-However, if you are using cmake, you can instruct Conan to use them instead of the default generator (typically Unix Makefiles) defining the environment variable CONAN_CMAKE_GENERATOR.
+However, if you are using CMake, you can instruct Conan to use them instead of the default generator (typically Unix Makefiles).